amanda08/amanda08.github.io/_posts/2014-11-15-welcome-to-jekyll.markdown

 ![Woodman Point]({{ site.base_url }}/images/woodmanpoint.jpeg)

 ## The Hunt for the Best Blogging Tool
 After a quick statistically insignificant survey of the people around me there were three popular tools for us Ruby developers to use to setup a blog.
 Here's my summary:
-Ruby on Rails.
+**Ruby on Rails**.
 Too much overkill for a blog.
 I've had plenty of practice so I was keen to give something else a go.
-Middleman.
+**Middleman**.
 I've been meaning to check out middleman for quite some time as a blogging platform.
 It seems really simple to setup with either Heroku or GitHub pages.
-Jekyll.
+**Jekyll**.
 Super easy integration with GitHub pages was a win for me.
 I can build the site and run it on my local server.
 But pushing to a simple GitHub branch via the command line is enough to get it live on the site.
 Plus it's ruby and I can use markdown.
 So this is the one.

 ## Setting up a Blog with Jekyll is Super Simple!
 There are quite a few resources around for setting up a blog with Jekyll along with a number of tempalates you can use for design.
 I played around with a few of them before trashing them all and starting with the most basic setup.
 This is what's needed if I want to host on Github pages and also be able to run my server to check out pages locally.